henspace/text2lesson-docs/docs/writing/problem-types.md

 x five
 ```

-Missing words can only be single words.
-If you create a wrong answer element
-with more than one word, only the first word will be used.
+In this case there will be three drop-down lists, each with six options to choose
+from.
+The correct answer for the first drop-down list is defined by the first
+right answer.
+The second is taken from the second, and so on.

-Note that the possible answers are automatically shuffled when the problem is
+Note that the options in the lists are automatically shuffled when the problem is
 presented.